MidnattLantern/HiDoc-API/README.md

 - The "project" model holds information about any user's project(s).
 - The project model follows a similar structure to Code Institute's Moments tutorial model for post.
 - The agile approach only includes a feature poster and description of the project.
 This is because the training reference doesn't include the more advanced features from the HiDoc user stories, and there's no certainty that they could be experimented with before the deadline.
+- The project app is used in the front-end to enable a user to create a project and edit or delete it.

 Comment app (unused):